Traditional Undergraduate Nursing Track

 All applicants should:

-Complete online application to the major.
-Link will be posted in early September on the webpage.
+Complete application to the major early in fall sophomore year.
+Information will be posted in early September on the webpage.

 Complete or have a plan for completing all prerequisite courses for the nursing program.

-Obtain no grade lower than a C in any prerequisite course.
+Obtain no grade lower than a C in all prerequisite courses.

-Complete a Certified Nurses Assistant (CNA) course followed by state registration as a CNA
+Complete a Certified Nurses Assistant (CNA) course OR a copy of a current state registration as a CNA.

-Complete a TEAS V (Test of Academic Skills) exam the fall of application to nursing program
+Complete an ATI-TEAS (Test of Academic Skills) exam the fall of application to nursing program.

 The departmental Admission and Progression Committee reviews all applications in early October.
 The department reserves the right to select those with the best qualifications from applicants who meet the minimum criteria.
 The department chair notifies applicants in writing of the committee's action.
 Admissions will be finalized after fall grades have been posted.
 Fall cumulative GPA must remain at 3.0 or higher.
 Students formally enter the nursing program their sophomore spring.
 Following acceptance to the major, students must maintain a minimum of a C grade in all nursing courses and required support courses.